popolo-project/popolo-spec/appendices/examples.md

 <h2 id="motion-amendment">3.1.
 An amendment to a motion</h2>

-**Scenario:** In the Scotting Parliament, on June 12, 2002, Brian Monteith proposes an amendment to a motion by Mike Watson.
+**Scenario:** In the Scottish Parliament, on June 12, 2002, Brian Monteith proposes an amendment to a motion by Mike Watson.
 The amendment goes to a vote and fails, but the original motion passes without a vote.

 Note that the `identifier` and `title` properties are not defined by Popolo for the Motion class.
 They are terms reused from the [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/).
 See the [adding metadata](/appendices/adding-metadata.html) appendix for guidance.